airbnb/visx/packages/vx-tooltip/Readme.md

     } = this.props;

     return (
-      // note React.Frament is only available in >= react@16.2
+      // note React.Fragment is only available in >= react@16.2
       <React.Fragment>
         <svg width={...} height={...}>
           // Chart here...